 Right of portability - data subjects can access the personal data that a company has about them and transfer it.

 Some critics have expressed concern about the United Kingdom's upcoming withdrawal from the EU and wonder whether this will affect the country's compliance with the GDPR.
-However, because companies in the U.K. often do business with customers or other organizations in EU member states, it is expected that businesses in the U.K. will still need to comply with the General Data Protection Regulation.
+As of this writing, it is expected that the U.K. will update the Data Protection Act 1998 with a new law called the Data Protection Bill 2017.
+However, because companies in the U.K. often do business with customers or other organizations in EU member states, it is expected that businesses in the U.K. will still need to comply with the General Data Protection Regulation either directly or though an "adequacy test" acceptable to European authorities.